merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 <div class="extra-info" markdown="1">

-<span class="extra-info-header">Merging paired-end fastq files</span>
+<span class="extra-info-header">Merging paired-end FASTQ files</span>

-If multiple paired-end reads fastq files correspond to the same sample, they can be listed separated by a comma (with no space).
+If multiple paired-end reads FASTQ files correspond to the same sample, they can be listed separated by a comma (with no space).
 This could be relevant, for example, if one sample was sequenced in multiple runs.
 Let's take a `samples_txt` with three samples, but assume that `sample_01` was sequenced twice.
 The `samples_txt` file would then look like this (notice the second line of the file):

 ```
 sample     group  r1                                             r2